 After being approved, a Working Group will receive:

-Support and funding of up to $500 per semester
+Support and funding of $1500 per year

 Space on the RPIRG webpage

 Access to office resources, such as occasional photocopying and the button maker or some bookkeeping assistance